ShiftHackZ/Stable-Diffusion-Android/README.md

 ## Build Flavor Notes

 Android flavor availability is driven by the Gradle flavor configuration and runtime provider filtering.
 Most network providers are available everywhere; Google AI MediaPipe is intentionally unavailable in `foss`.
-The Play build also avoids custom local model path selection for local diffusion models.
+Local SDXL through stable-diffusion.cpp is available in `playstore`, `full`, and `foss`; its model catalog is shared, and model files are downloaded or imported by the user rather than bundled into the app.
+The Play build avoids custom local model path selection for local diffusion models because broad file access is not generally accepted for Google Play distribution.

 The iOS app is not split into Android-style flavors.
 It uses the shared mobile UI, remote-provider stack, and Silicon Diffusion Core ML as an iOS-only local provider.
 Android ONNX and MediaPipe local diffusion remain Android-specific.